Sirkkouga/Pagination-Application/README.md

 •	Each page has 25 lines, at the end of the page add a separation mark that includes the page number.
 •	The app can be done in C++, Java or Golang.

+## How to run the code

+- Java 11 needed

+- Using VSCode:
+    - Just run the code with F5 for debuging and Ctrl+F5 for no debug.

+- Terminal:
+    - javac src/App.java
+    - java -cp src App